 SEMESTER AND ELIGIBILITY

-The program is limited to attendance at EUI during the fall semester.
+The program is usually limited to attendance at EUI during the fall semester although the spring semester is a possibility.
 This exchange program is only open to University of Wisconsin graduate students.

-Selections will be done by the Study Abroad Committee chaired by Professor Heinz Klug.
+Selections will be done by the Study Abroad Committee collectively.